-Y'All R Real Ones: Middle School Moments
+Changing By The Minute (62min) and Y'All R Real Ones: Middle School Moments (10min)

-A documentary short created as part of the Changing By The Minute documentary tool kit, providing an assetbased view of early adolescence.
+The feature and short film are part of the Changing By The Minute documentary tool kit, providing an assetbased view of early adolescence.
 These resources are intended to help professionals, students, and families think optimistically and creatively about the middle school years with the hope of alleviating some of the stress and distress experienced by early adolescents.